Electric Bus Program

 • Individual public schools or public-school districts

-• Ag transport businesses
+• Businesses that provide Ag transport services

 Eligible applicants must have at least one site located within the 3CE service area.
 The account associated with the location of the school bus must be in “good standing.”